 Mock orange flowers symbolize deceit in the Victorian flower language (floriography).
-The genus name Philadelphus literally translates to brotherly love or sibling love, and so this is also a commonly accepted symbolic meaning of mock orange flowers.
+The genus name Philadelphus translates to brotherly love or sibling love, which is also a commonly accepted symbolic meaning of mock orange flowers.

 The genus name, Philadelphus, is a Latinized version of the Greek word that means brotherly love or sibling love.
 The common name, mock orange, is thought to have come from the blossom’s close resemblance in looks and fragrance to the flowers of orange trees.

-Mock orange flowers only blossom in shades of white that range slightly from creamy to snowy.
-They also have fuzzy centers of bright-yellow stamens.
+Mock orange flowers only blossom in shades of white ranging slightly from creamy to snowy.
+They have fuzzy centers of bright yellow stamens.
 Some varieties of mock orange flowers also feature slight light pink or lavender markings toward the inner bases of the flower petals.

-While different types of flowers have symbolic meanings, each of these colors also has its own traditionally symbolic meaning in the language of flowers.
+While different types of flowers have symbolic meanings, each color also has its own traditional symbolic meaning in the language of flowers.

 - White – White flowers symbolize purity, innocence, and sympathy.

 - Yellow – Yellow flowers symbolize happiness, positivity, optimism, friendship, and loyalty.

 - Pink – Pink flowers symbolize gentleness, admiration, affection, and femininity.